Information for Participants

 - Receiving treatment or admitted to a VLCR participating hospital or health care institution

-Provided patients do not opt out, their details are entered into the VLCR, which is housed within the School of Public Health and Preventive Medicine at Monash University.
-By not opting out of the Registry, lung cancer patients have provided consent for information to be made available to the Registry and for further clinical information to be collected.
+- Provided patients do not opt out, their details are entered into the VLCR, which is housed within the School of Public Health and Preventive Medicine at Monash University

-The opt-out period is two weeks following receipt of the invitation letter and explanatory statement.
+- The opt-out period is two weeks following receiving of the invitation letter and explanatory statement.
 We will not contact patients beyond this regarding participation.

 Your information will be used by the VLCR to generate reports for hospitals that deliver your care.
 Your information may also be used in publications, presentations, and future research projects that request registry data.
 The information will be reported in such a way that you cannot be identified.

 Health professionals and researchers will use the information to ensure hospitals and other health care services are providing the most thorough and effective care for patients with lung cancer.

 OPTING OUT OF THE VLCR

 This is an opt-out registry.
 This means that you need to tell us if you do not want to participate.
 If we do not hear from you, we may start collecting information about.
 This may happen any time after two weeks from the date on the invitation letter and explanatory statement are mailed to you.

 The Explanatory Statement includes clear instructions to enable either the patient or their next of kin to ‘opt out’ of the Registry without incurring any costs.